 According to the National Institute on Drug Abuse, there are 115 people who die daily due to opioid poisoning.
-Meanwhile, the opioid crisis in the US is already costing taxpayers more than $78 million every year due to federal and state support for addiction rehab, criminal justice, health care, and the lost productivity.
+Meanwhile, the opioid crisis in the US is already costing taxpayers more than $78 million every year due to federal and state support for addiction rehab, criminal justice, health care, and lost productivity.

 Among the disturbing stats on opioid addiction include:

 - 20% to 30% of patients taking painkillers tend to abuse them

 - Of that total, between 8 and 12% develop a disorder of painkiller abuse

 - Overdose cases shot up by 30% between 2016 and 2017

 - Opioid dependents tend to resort to harder drugs like heroin and fentanyl when their doctors no longer issue them a prescription